dougeby/IntuneDocs/intune-azure/configure-devices/custom-for-android.md

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

-Use the Microsoft Intune Android **Custom** profile to deploy OMA-URI settings that can be used to control features on Android devices.
+Use the Microsoft Intune Android **Custom** profile to assign OMA-URI settings that can be used to control features on Android devices.
 These are standard settings that many mobile device manufacturers use to control device features.

-This capability is intended to allow you to deploy Android settings that are not configurable with Intune policies.
+This capability is intended to allow you to assign Android settings that are not configurable with Intune policies.

 ## Custom profile settings for Android devices